Updated on January 14, 2022 (Newest updates in BLUE)

 - If medical documentation is not provided, the team with the outbreak may have to forfeit the contest.

-- An institution will be presumed able to field a team for the scheduled contest as long as it has seven (7) healthy rostered players available.
+- An institution will be presumed able to field a team for the scheduled contest as long as it has seven (7) healthy rostered players from its top 12 available.
 CSA will make the final determination if teams disagree about the ability for the match to proceed as scheduled.

-- If a match is cancelled due to an emergency like a medical outbreak, team administrators (or their designees) from the involved schools must agree to a rescheduled competition date.
+- If a match is not playable because too many players are ruled out by the athletic trainer due to COVID-19 implications, team administrators (or their designees) from the involved schools must agree to a rescheduled competition date.

 - The decision about the rescheduled contest must be made within three days of the cancellation